Sternzeit Stories

 The Bauhaus fabric really brings all that in: color, movement, and a touch of the unexpected.
 While the shape keeps things calm, the fabric adds a bit of excitement.

 At the same time, it was important to us to use this contrast in a deliberate way.
-That’s why we specifically chose two armchairs in this eye-catching fabric—and paired them with a dark gray retro sofa to balance things out.
+That’s why we deliberately chose two armchairs in this eye-catching fabric—and, to balance them out, a dark gray retro sofa.
 Any more of this in our showroom would have quickly made the space feel too busy.

 This balance was crucial for us: creating focal points without overloading the space.

-The furniture reflects the dynamic spirit of our brand while maintaining a calm, high-quality aesthetic.
+The furniture reflects the dynamism of our brand while maintaining a calm and high-quality overall look.
 In the front area, the focus is clearly on the coffee.
-In the back, the furniture truly comes into its own—where conversations begin and visitors can relax while enjoying a view of the roastery.
+In the back, the furniture really comes into its own—where conversations begin and people can relax while enjoying a view of the roastery.

 The result is a harmonious interplay of form, color, and space.